Versatile photonic frequency synthetic dimensions using a single Mach-Zehnder-interferometer-assisted device on thin-film lithium niobate

 \textbf{Methods}

-Our device was fabricated on an x-cut lithium niobate on insulator wafer from NANOLN, where the 400-nm lithium niobate film and a 4.7-um $\text{SiO}_2$ layer are on a 525-um Si substrate in order.
+Our device was fabricated on an x-cut lithium niobate on insulator wafer from NANOLN, where the 400-nm lithium niobate film and a 4.7-$\mu$m $\text{SiO}_2$ layer are on a 525-$\mu$m Si substrate in order.
 The resonators were patterned on a Hydrogen silsesquioxane (HSQ) film with electron-beam lithography (EBL).
 Subsequently, 200-nm lithium niobate was etched out via an $\text{Ar}^+$-based inductively coupled plasma etching (ICP-RIE) process.
 The residual HSQ and the redeposition were removed by a wet etching process.
 Two layers of ultraviolet photoresist LOR5A and S1813 were spin-coated on the device and the ``bridges'' for electrodes to cross the waveguides were defined by markless lithography.
 Then 750-nm $\text{SiO}_2$ was deposited and followed by a lift-off process.
 Subsequently, 800-nm copper electrodes were plated with a similar process.
 Finally, the electrodes were connected to a high-frequency printed circuit board (PCB) with bonding wires.
 The FSR of the resonators are approximate $\Omega=2\pi \times 8.9$ GHz.
+The length of the modulated region is approximate 5.82 $\mu$m and the length of the entire ring is approximate 14.9 mm.
 The loaded Q-factor before plating electrodes was $3.7 \times 10^5$, while after plating the load Q-factor decreased to $1.7 \times 10^5$ due to metal absorption.
-More details can be found in Supplementary information.
+More details can be found in Supplementary Information.

-The RF signals were produced by three tunable microwave sources (AnaPico APUASYN20) and amplified by three amplifiers (Minicircuit ZVE-3W-183+).
+The RF signals were produced by three tunable microwave sources (AnaPico APUASYN20) synchronized by the built-in reference signals and amplified by three amplifiers (Minicircuit ZVE-3W-183+).
 A distributed feedback laser is injected to the device after a polarization controller through grating couplers.
 The output signals are collected and analyzed by either a fast oscilloscope (Keysight DCA-X 86100D) or a Fabry-Perot cavity of which the mirror reflectivity is $98\%$ and the cavity length is approximate 1.5 millimeter.

 \textbf{Acknowledgements}

 This work is supported by the Innovation Program for Quantum Science and Technology (No. 2021ZD0301200), the National Natural Science Foundation of China (No. 12174370, 12174376, and 11821404, 12304546), the Youth Innovation Promotion Association of Chinese Academy of Sciences (No. 2017492), Anhui Provincial Natural Science Foundation (No. 2308085QA28), China Postdoctoral Science Foundation (No. 2023M733412).
 This work was partially carried out at the USTC Center for Micro and Nanoscale Research and Fabrication.